 The Mastermind concept developed as a result of Napoleon Hill’s book Think and Grow Rich.
 The basic premise is that the combined intelligence, experience, and effort of people with similar objectives allow each person to be much more powerful and productive.

-Mastermind groups are formed based on different criteria including ideal client target (whether B2B or B2C) and geographic location.
 Interested in learning more, or joining a group?
-Contact coordinator Lauren Cantor at (704) 552-1020, and check out these documents to get an inside look at the Mastermind program:
+Contact coordinator Cindy Leap at firstname.lastname@example.org.
+And check out these documents to get an inside look at the Mastermind program:

 As a small retailer I was pleased to find common ground with a fellow small retailer.
 I appreciate her reaching out to me to attend NAWBO, not only network and connect with other business owners, but for the ability to tap into resources that were previously unknown to me.
 I found the events very informative and appreciate all of the volunteers who are reaching out to the business community.